kwcode2016/zoom-stock-price-twitter-sentiment/README.md

 zoom-stock-prices-2019-04-01-2022-12-11.csv - File for all ZOOM $ZM stock prices in Date Range

-eda-zm.ipynb  - EDA Jupyter Notebook - Initial Exploration of data cleaning-data.ipynb - Functions to clean tweets to prepare for sentiment analysis
+eda-zm.ipynb  - EDA Jupyter Notebook - Initial Exploration of data

+eda2-zm-cleaning-data.ipynb - Functions to clean tweets to prepare for sentiment analysis